-To maintain a safe and secure learning environment, the school reserves the right to search a student, his locker, belongings, desk or any vehicle parked on school grounds.
-Searches by a school official may occur at any time, usually on reasonable suspicion of a possible violation of civil or criminal law or school regulations.
+School Day, Off Campus, Departure School Day The regular school day begins at 7:56am and concludes at 2:40pm.
+After the sixth period, Off Campus students may leave campus if they have no scheduled classes, assemblies, meetings, or faculty ap- pointments.
+Students may not leave campus at any other time.
+If a student leaves the campus, Departure he is not permitted to return before the regular dismissal.
+Students assigned academic or disciplinary ineligibility may not leave campus until 2:40pm.
+Following dismissal, students are Searches permitted on the first floor only, where the after school proctor can supervise them until 5:00 p.m.
+On most days, the library is open until 3:30.
+Senior Photographs Searches 0 111 To maintain a safe and secure learning environment, the school reserves the right to search a Sexual Harassment student, his locker, belongings, desk or any vehicle parked on school grounds.
+Searches by a school Snow, School Closing, Delays official may occur at any time, usually on reasonable suspicion of a possible violation of civil or criminal law or school regulations.
 In rare cases, police may use trained dogs in searches of lockers, cars, and empty areas of the property.
-During such a search, the school will be in lockdown status, with no movement in the school until directed by the Administration.
-Students will stay in their classrooms or be directed to another area.
+During such a search, the school will be in lockdown Sports Equipment status, with no movement in the school until directed by the Administration.
+Students will stay Sportsmanship in their classrooms or be directed to another area.
 With reasonable suspicion the school reserves the right to use a drug detection swab test to determine the presence of illegal substances.
+Senior Stealing Photographs Hills Studio is the school photographer.
+Students will be scheduled in the spring of their Student Injusy junior year to sit for their yearbook photograph.
+A minimal fee will be charged for the sitting.
+If a student chooses to be photographed at Hills Studio, he must schedule his appointment in time to meet yearbook deadlines.
+Students must receive permission from Office C to have their senior photograph taken by another studio.